EvelynPloetz/Deep-LASI/docs/source/installation.rst

 Common issues with installing python packages on Windows
 """"""""""

-If you installed Python as a user install, i.e. you did not check the box 'Install for all users' during the installation procedure, you may run into errors regarding access rights when installing packages with pip.
-If you do not want to reinstall python for all users please make the installation of the Python package a user install by adding the --user option:
+You may run into errors regarding access rights when installing packages with pip.
+If your access is denied please make the installation of the Python package a user install by adding the --user option:

    .. code-block:: python